 Contributed by Vanessa Hunt from Wanderlust Crew.

 Lousios Gorge, in the Arkadia Region of Greece, is home to ancient Arcadian ruins and cliff-top monasteries.
-The scene is set with old woodlands, ancient bridges and incredible monasteries clinging precariously on the side of the ravines either side of the gorge.
+The scene is set with old woodlands, ancient bridges, and incredible monasteries clinging precariously on the side of the ravines on either side of the gorge.

 According to Greek mythology, the Lousios River is where Zeus himself bathed – and who could blame him with such beautiful surroundings?